Your questions, answered

 Q. What do you mean by "the quality of a team's prototype, beta, or mockup?"

 A. One of your main jobs is to show the judges that your idea will “work.”
 A working mobile application, a piece of software that can be demonstrated, or a model of a website or product is one way to show this to the judges, and a requirement of the competition.
+In addition, anything made using a 3D printer or other type of prototype will be considered as acceptable demonstrations of solutions.
+This will be evaluated as part of the tech check at the end of the event.

 Q. Can you say more about the presentation and the judging criteria?

 The presentation can be made by one team member or by any number of your team members.
 And it will be limited to nine (9) minutes, plus some brief questioning if the judges so desire.
-Tip: If you are unsure of your presentation length, DO NOT plan on introducing any critical information in your conclusion.

 Q. Do we have to attend the presentations of other teams?